Och1r1/sydney-location-scout-datathon/README.md

-# Sip&Site — Sydney Hospitality Location Intelligence
+# Sip&Site: Sydney Hospitality Location Intelligence

 > Smart location scouting for F&B founders.
-Submit your business profile, get your top Sydney suburbs ranked by data — not guesswork.
+Submit your business profile, get your top Sydney suburbs ranked by data, not guesswork.

 ---

 ## What It Does

 Sip&Site helps hospitality entrepreneurs find the best location for their business in Sydney.
-Input your business type, budget, target customer, and priorities — and the platform returns ranked suburb recommendations backed by real geospatial and demographic data.
+Input your business type, budget, target customer, priorities, and the platform returns ranked suburb recommendations backed by real geospatial and demographic data.

 Each recommendation includes:
 - A composite location score